Unknown - May 5, 2007

 Anthony Frombola/Frombolo was born in Oakland, California, the only son of Peter and Bianca Frombolo.
 He graduated from Alameda High School and worked briefly on oil tankers for Standard Oil, then attended the University of Oregon.

 When the Second World War broke out, Tony joined the RCAF in 1940 and flew almost 70 operations as a fighter pilot with 440 Squadron before being shot down and becoming a prisoner of war for seven months in a German prison camp.
+He was released from the RCAF on November 11, 1945.

 After a short tour with the US Air Force Reserves, he went into the restaurant business.
 He also worked at Airmotive Industries, and then retired to play golf and do some travelling.